yczhounlp/yczhounlp.github.io/_pages/about.md

 # 🗞️ Projects
 <span class='anchor' id='projects'></span>
 - Participate in the pre-training of OpenBA-V2 in Soochow University (evaluation).
+- Participate in the SFT code development of LLaMA-2 and OpenBA-V2 in Chinese AI chips Tecorigin T100 (evaluation).
 - Develop prompt selection algorithms in model scheduling (Huawei Cloud).
 - Generation Acceleration of Large Language Models (Huawei Cloud).